-Professors Meakins, Gordon and Assistants.
-8. A clinical course in Mental Medicine will be given in the autumn, winter and spring terms.
-This course will have the following divisions:

-- (a) Theatre clinics and bedside clinics on neuroses, psychoses and border line cases during the final year at the Royal Victoria and Montreal General Hospitals. - (b) One period a week during one term will be devoted to clinical demonstrations in Mental Hygiene at the Mental Hygiene Institute......Professor W. T. B. Mitchell and Assistants. - (c) A certificate of one week's attendance at a Mental Hospital and the submission of three case reports.
-The attendance may be at any hospital approved by the department.

-9. A clinical course in dermatology will be given in the autumn, winter and spring terms of one period a week at the Royal Victoria and Montreal General Hospitals......Drs.
-Burnett and Burgess.
+- 8. A clinical course in Mental Medicine will be given in the autumn, winter and spring terms.
+This course will have the following divisions: - (a) Theatre clinics and bedside clinics on neuroses, psychoses and border line cases during the final year at the Royal Victoria and Montreal General Hospitals. - (b) One period a week during one term will be devoted to clinical demonstrations in Mental Hygiene at the Mental Hygiene Institute.......Professor W. T. B. Mitchell and Assistants - (c) A certificate of one week's attendance at a Mental Hospital and the submission of three case reports.
+The attendance may be at any hospital approved by the department. - 10.
+A course in clinical therapeutics will be given in the autumn, winter, and spring terms, of one period a week, one and one-half hour's duration, at the Royal Victoria Hospital and the Montreal General Hospital, by Professor Lewis and Dr. D. Grant Campbell. - 11.
+Physio-Therapy.
+Three lectures and three periods of group instruction at times to be arranged.
+Drs.
+Lewis, Brown and Harvey. - 12.
+In the student's final year he becomes virtually a member of the Externe Staff of the teaching hospitals.
+He may elect to be allotted to the various services in the hospital in the capacity of clinical clerk, participating in the keeping of records, diagnosis and treatment of patients in the wards and Out-Patient Department, and the laboratory duties.
+He will accompany the physicians on their daily rounds, attend autopsies and report on them to his teachers.